jonathanlandy/testmd/README.md

 ### Its scores reveal your effective feature count
-By plotting fitted CODs against ranked feature count, one often learns that seemingly high-dimensional problems can actually be understood with just a minority of the available features.
+By plotting fitted CODs against ranked feature count, one often learns that seemingly high-dimensional problems can be well understood using only a minority of the available features.
 The plot below (taken from our tutorials) demonstrates this: A fit to one year of AAPL's stock fluctuations using just 3 other stocks as predictors nearly matches the performance of a 49-feature fit.